Interview with Tania Reneaum Panszi

 By Sur Journal

-For the IACHR, however, fulfilling its mandate has been a challenging journey, especially in recent years, as it has had to monitor state action regarding human rights violations, in contexts of social unrest, political instability, and generally evident democratic fragility in the region.
+For the IACHR, however, fulfilling its mandate has been a challenging journey, especially in recent years, as it has had to monitor state action regarding human rights violations in contexts of social unrest, political instability, and generally evident democratic fragility in the region.

 The Executive Secretary highlights, among her agendas, the strengthening of the institutional autonomy of the IACHR, the implementation of strategic plans for the advancement of human rights, and the work towards procedural celerity.
-On the other hand, she reaffirms the responsibility of States to stand by international human rights standards, as well as the need for an evolving interpretation of these standards.
+On the other hand, she reaffirms the responsibility of States to uphold international human rights standards, as well as the need for an evolving interpretation of these standards.

-Tania Reneaum Panszi is a Mexican national, PhD in Law from Pompeu Fabra University in Barcelona, Spain.
+Tania Reneaum Panszi is a Mexican national and has a PhD in Law from Pompeu Fabra University in Barcelona, Spain.
 She holds an International Master in Criminal Law and Comparative Social Problems from the University of Barcelona and a second Master in Legal Sciences from Pompeu Fabra University.
 According to an OAS press release on the occasion of her election, “Tania is the second woman to be elected Executive Secretary in the 62-year history of the IACHR.”11.
 “Tania Reneaum Panszi assume como Secretaria Executiva da CIDH”, Inter-American Commission on Human Rights, June 3, 2021, accessed January 24, 2023, https://www.oas.org/pt/cidh/jsForm/?File=/pt/cidh/prensa/notas/2021/142.asp.

-Sur Journal • You have been the Executive Secretary at the Inter-American Commission on Human Rights (IACHR) since June of 2021.
+Sur Journal • You have been the Executive Secretary at the Inter-American Commission on Human Rights (IACHR) since June 2021.
 Tell us a bit more about your priorities in terms of agenda and your expectations for this term in office.

 Tania Reneaum Panszi • Since I became Executive Secretary, I have worked on the priority tasks to finish implementing the 2017-202122.
 “Plan Estratégico 2017-2021,” Inter-American Commission on Human Rights, March 2017, accessed December 31, 2022, https://www.oas.org/es/cidh/mandato/PlanEstrategico2017/docs/PlanEstrategico-2017-2021.pdf.
 Strategic Plan and to pursue this route with the new Strategic Plan for 2023-2027,33.
 “Plan Estratégico 2023-2027,” Inter-American Commission on Human Rights, 2022, accessed December 31, 2022, https://www.oas.org/es/CIDH/jsForm/?File=/es/cidh/mandato/planestrategico/2023/default.asp. in order to provide answers to the challenges the region is still facing when it comes to human rights.